Table of Contents

 Even if your doctor asks the court for an order that requires you to stay in the facility, it will be up to a judge to decide if you need to be committed.

 If you believe your rights as a voluntary patient have been violated, you should contact the facility’s Client Rights Officer for help right away.
-If you are in a state hospital, you have a right to complain to the Office of Consumer Services and Rights Protection at 1-800-252-8154.
-If you are in a private psychiatric facility, you have a right to complain to the Department of State Health Services Health Facility Compliance Group at 1-888-973-0022.
+If you are in a state hospital, you have a right to complain to the Office of Consumer Services and Rights Protection by calling 1-800-252-8154.
+If you are in a private psychiatric facility, you have a right to complain to the Department of State Health Services Health Facility Compliance Group by calling 1-888-973-0022.

 Disclaimer: Disability Rights Texas strives to update its materials on an annual basis, and this handout is based upon the law at the time it was written.
 The law changes frequently and is subject to various interpretations by different courts.
 Future changes in the law may make some information in this handout inaccurate.